flow-storm/flow-storm-debugger/Readme.md

 ![demo](./docs/images/roam_research_logo.jpg)

-Thanks to [Cider](https://github.com/clojure-emacs/cider/) debugger for inspiration and some cleaver ideas for code instrumentation.
+Thanks to [Cider](https://github.com/clojure-emacs/cider/) debugger for inspiration and some clever ideas for code instrumentation.